 - air bag impact in a vehicle accident

-- stab wound to the chest
+- a stab wound to the chest

-Swift treatment of TP is critical.
-Symptoms are often severe, and could contribute to potentially fatal complications such as cardiac arrest, respiratory failure, and shock.
+and they could contribute to potentially fatal complications such as cardiac

-NTP does not occur after injury.
+NTP doesn’t occur after injury.
 Instead, it happens

 Some conditions that increase your risk of SSP include:

-- chronic obstructive pulmonary disease (emphysema, chronic bronchitis)
+- chronic obstructive pulmonary disease, such as

 - lung cancer

 pneumothorax.
-It occurs when blood and air fill the pleural cavity—without any recent trauma or history of lung disease.
+It occurs when blood and air fill the pleural cavity without any

 Other symptoms may include:

-- steady ache in the chest
+- a steady ache in the chest

-- shortness of breath (dyspnea)
+- shortness of breath, or dyspnea

 - breaking out in a cold sweat